About Vault Health

 Ohio University has partnered with Vault Health to provide asymptomatic COVID-19 testing.
 All OHIO students, faculty, and staff are expected to choose a pathway as part of the COVID-19 Testing Pathway Program.
 Those who select the Weekly Testing Pathway or do not select a pathway will be required to test weekly.
 There is no cost to take the tests.

 Vault’s test offerings allow OHIO to use a combination of on-site testing for the Athens campus and at-home testing for all other campuses.
+There is no cost for students, faculty, or staff to take the tests.

 Vault uses a painless, saliva-based PCR test.
 With a sensitivity and specificity rate of more than 99 percent, the Vault test is a one of the most accurate tests available.